Skip to content

 Overview

-The Booy Foundation organizes the ‘Grand Final’ congress of the European Begg Society of Orthodontics (EBSO) in Amsterdam, the Netherlands: ORTHO-AMSTERDAM 2024!
+The Booy Foundation organizes ORTHO-AMSTERDAM 2026, the follow-up conference of the final congress of the European Begg Society of Orthodontics (EBSO) that was held in Amsterdam in 2024.

 Amsterdam is one of the most popular tourist destinations in Europe.
 Known as the ‘Venice of the North’ for its 165 canals, the city’s most famous sight is its well-preserved and appealing 17th-century architecture.
 You can enjoy the winding canals, idyllic bridges, and historic buildings.
 Amsterdam also offers an extreme variety of shops, markets, and the famous red light district.